What is Chapter 13 Bankruptcy?

 Chapter 13 also has special provisions that protect third parties who are liable with the debtor on “consumer debts”, which may protect co-signers.

 Chapter 13 basically acts like a consolidation loan, hence it’s usually referred to as a “reorganization” or debt “restructure”.
-If you wonder “what is Chapter 13 bankruptcy”, the most important thing to know is that you essentially will be given a monthly payment plan.
-You pay to a chapter 13 trustee, the trustee then pays your creditors accordingly each month until successful completion of your plan terms (length).
+The most important thing to know about Chapter 13 is that you essentially will be given a monthly payment plan, which you pay to a chapter 13 trustee, who then pays your creditors accordingly each month until successful completion of your plan terms (length).